blueacorn/libgdx-spriter-demo/README.md

 	3. Browse to *your-new-workspace*, Click Build Model
 	4. Select all Projects, click Finish
 	5. Wait for Gradle for Eclipse plugin to download all other project dependencies
+2. Run the Desktop Application
+	1. In Eclipse, select the 'demo-desktop' project
+	2. Choose Run > Run As > Java Application

 [libgdx-wiki-import]: https://github.com/libgdx/libgdx/wiki/Gradle-and-Eclipse#importing-your-project